melaniebrgr/learning-computer-science/00-everyweeks/README.md

 - Saturday: share
 - Sunday: even god rested for a day (but also choose the next topic)

-Basically I will try something for a week and then move on to the next thing.
+Basically I will try something for a week, document my learning, judge its success then move on to the next thing.
 There are 52 weeks in a year, I already missed the first few in 2024, so starting today, which is week 8.

-Status codes:
+Status codes will signal how well I think it went:

 - 102: processing
 - 200: successful
 - 206: partially successful
-- 301: redirected (to next week)
 - 400: fail (my fault)
 - 501: fail (not my fault)